Pawventures

 Filing the Claim

-2. Use the insurer’s app or online portal for fastest processing.
+2. Use the insurer’s mobile app or online portal for fastest processing.

-3. Include all documentation: invoices, medical records, and receipts.
+3. Include all documentation: invoices, medical records, receipts.

-4. Write a clear description of what happened, including dates, locations, and circumstances.
+4. Write a clear description of what happened: dates, locations, circumstances.

 Reimbursement Timeline